joem/arduino-tvout-ve-plus/README.md

-# Arduino-TVout for Video Experimenter
+# Arduino-TVout-ve-plus

-This is a library for generating composite video on an ATmega microcontroller and is a modified version of TVout specifically for using features of the Video Experimenter shield.
+This is a library for generating composite video on an ATmega microcontroller and is a modified version of "Arduino-TVout for Video Experimenter" (or TVout-ve), which itself is a modified version of TVout made specifically for using features of the Video Experimenter shield.
 It allows video output to be overlaid on top of a video signal, allows frames to be captured and modified, etc. For more information, see the [Video Experimenter website](https://nootropicdesign.com/ve).

-This repository is based upon the last published version on Google Code, known as Beta1.
-It has been patched to get around compilation issues associated with using assembly macros on newer versions of the Arduino IDE.
-The compilation problems with macros emerged after Arduino 1.6.8.
+The goals of this specific fork are:
+- better documentation
+- add/expand features
+- less tied to video experimenter shield
+- namespace doesn't clobber the TVout library
+- maybe remove unused bits (like sound)

 Install the 3 libraries in your Arduino sketchbook with the following structure: